neoncrypto/fam_detailing/index.md

 ## 📢 Attention Friends & Family!

 Brian, Alexa and Liam are starting a car detailing business and we need your help getting off the ground!
+Book your appointment today and be a part of our journey!

 ---